eeue56/assets/slack-code-of-conduct.md

   - Snarking: pithy, insulting, or sniping comments.
   - Discussing potentially offensive or sensitive issues; this frequently leads to unnecessary conflict.
 There's no reason to discuss hot-button political issues in a programming chat room.
-  - Microaggressions: brief and common hostile behaviors that cumulatively communicate that a certain person or group is unwelcome.
+  - Brief and common hostile behaviors that cumulatively communicate that a certain person or group is unwelcome.

 Everyone can make a valuable contribution to this community.
 We may not always agree, but disagreement is no excuse for